Deadlines for submission/ Admission seminars at CNS:

 The web course (below) should be implemented successfully before the start of the Supervision Course.

 Obligatory for main supervisors, recommended for all co-supervisors.

 Needs to be renewed every 3 years.

 Make sure that your main supervisor has a departmental supervisor licence - ‘Green light' i.e. is approved within the Department as a current supervisor.

 Green Light application - CNS form.
 Send application to the Doctoral Administrator.

 Processing time 1 month.
 The approved application is valid for 3 years.

 1. Submit a formal application

-Submit the application, including the documents indicated in the checklist below, before the deadline in an original form to the Doctoral Administrator.
+Send the documents indicated in the checklist, before the deadline in an original form to the Doctoral Administrator.